bfaure/WikiPop/README.md

 ## Future Improvements
 1. Add support for parsing & presenting IMDB scores when the user is on an article for a movie or TV show.

-n.
 Send me a message or email at bfaure23@gmail.com to suggest new features!